Key Country Facts

 Top exports: copper, gold, petroleum, zinc, coffee, asparagus, guinea pigs, textiles, and potatoes

-Peru also hosts some incredible places to travel to.
+Peru also hosts some incredible places to visit.
 An especially cool place to head to is Cerro Blanco – the highest sand dune in the world!
 It is located in Sechura Desert near the Nazca Lines and measures 3,860 feet (1,176 meters) from the base to the summit.
 Also notable – especially for Arizona residents – is Cotahuasi Canyon in the Arequipa region; it’s known as one of the world’s deepest canyon at 3,535 meters (11,597 feet) deep – twice as deep as the Grand Canyon.
 For ocean lovers, Peru is a surfer’s paradise.
 Chicama has the world’s longest left-handed wave at almost 2.5 miles long (4km), and Mancora nearby has the world’s largest left-handed point-break.

 One note to be careful of is the water quality – although opinions on water sanitation in Peru are mixed, travelers should keep in mind that tap water or ice can be from the heavily polluted Rio Rimac and can cause sickness.
 Many Peruvian families boil water prior to consumption.